amm009uk/esp8266/README.md

 -------------------------------------------------------------------------------------------------------------
 ## Finding device IP Address
-To get the device IP address you have the following options:
+To get the device IP after you have deployed, you have the following options:

-  1. Look in your router to see WiFi clients
+  1. Look in your router to see WiFi clients and try and figure it out

   2. (a) If already connected to WiFi and MQTT Broker, you can send a blank MQTT message **IP/Request**
-     (b) Device will respond with a MQTT message **IP/Reply** and IP address in the payload
+     (b) Device will respond with MQTT message **IP/Reply** and IP address is in the payload

 -------------------------------------------------------------------------------------------------------------
 ## Credits